selvasingh/spring-petclinic-angular/README.md

 Install the **Azure Spring Cloud extension**

-Before installing the Azure Container Apps CLI extension, please ensure that an older verison of the extension is not installed:
+Before installing the Azure Spring Cloud CLI extension, please ensure that an older verison of the extension is not installed:

 ```azurecli-interactive
 az extension remove -n spring-cloud